Overton, North Yorkshire: History

+The name Overton derives from the Old English uferratūn meaning 'higher settlement'.

 The village is mentioned three times in the Domesday Book as Ovretun in the Bulford hundred.
 The manor belonged to Earl Morcar, who had a hall in the village, at the time of the Norman invasion.
 Some of the land was the possession of the Church of St Peter in York and of Thorbiorn.
 The manor passed to the Crown and Count Alan of Brittany by 1086.
 Both granted the manor to St Mary's Abbey, York.
 The Hall that once stood in the village was the country seat of the Abbots until the dissolution.

 The Hall was demolished at some time in the 18th century, though earthworks indicate where the old moat may have been.
 Eventually the manor and estate came into the hands of the Bourchier, and thence the Dawnay, family at Beningbrough.
 The parish was once much larger and included the manors of Shipton and Skelton.
-The remains of the base of a limestone cross indicate that there may have been a church in the village at one time.
+The remains of the base of a limestone cross are one indication that there was a church in the village at one time.
+The church was dedicated to St. Cuthbert and built in 1855 to replace a medieval church; however, the church was demolished in the late 1960s and the parish was incorporated into nearby Shipton.